Inspector Dayton

 These best stories of the comic books are preceded by their issue number.

-Bus Ride to Death (1943).
+The coin box jingled as the passengers paid (1943).
 Art: Robert Webb?.
+(The GCD now uses the tale's opening phrase as a title.)
 Dayton solves a seemingly impossible poisoning on a bus.
 The setting of the murder recalls the poisoning on the street car that opens Ellery Queen's The Tragedy of X (1932).
 The crime itself has similarities to Paul Chadwick's Weird Menace pulp mystery tale, "Fangs of the Cobra" (1933), which, like this tale, is an impossible crime.
 The details of the plot and the solution of the mystery here are different from either of these predecessors, however.
 It does go to show how close this series was to the detective fiction of the period.

 The story could be a bit more fair play.
 It should show the crime and its aftermath in a bit more detail.
 Still, the story has some creditable ideas.

-Murder with Music (1944).
-Art: Robert Webb.
+Inspector Dayton!
+Lansing, the notorious killer will be (1944).
+Art: Arnold Hicks (the GCD used to say Robert Webb).
+(The GCD now uses the tale's opening phrase as a title.)
 The Governor is killed mysteriously at a fund raising concert.
 The story is a pure mystery tale.
 It mixes nightclub performers with upper crust people like the Governor.
 The hard-boiled denizens of the night club seem closer to pulp magazine hard-boiled tales than the typical members of a Golden Age prose mystery.
 Such hard-boiled types were regulars in most comic books of the era, however.

 There is a good portrait of the handsome orchestra conductor, Silverman.
 He is depicted with great dignity and style, as a conductor of a classical orchestra at the benefit concert.
-He is stiffly erect, and in evening clothes.
+He is stiffly erect, well built, and in evening clothes, full white tie and tails.
+His elegant white tie kit is a bit non-standard, in that it has a dark rather than a white vest.
+He looks young.
+We get front, profile and back views of the conductor, showing his impressive appearance.
 The name Silverman suggests that this might be an early instance of inclusion of a sympathetic Jewish character in a comic book.

 The black kids here represent a transition in how black people are depicted in the media.
 It is a vast improvement over the often dismal depiction of black people in 1930's comic books.
 There are still some stereotyped features, notably the heavy use of dialect, and some non-realistic conventions of drawing black people.
 But in other ways, the kids here are hugely progressive.
 They are 100% good guys, who constantly attempt to help the heroes.
 They rescue both heroes in the story, and save their lives.
 They also make all the key discoveries that solve the mystery, being smarter than Dayton and the Creep.
 They seem intelligent and decent.